QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/exercises.md

 **Exercise 3 (Bayes' theorem)**

-We are using a test to check if the patient got the decease or not.
+We are using a test to check if the patient got the disease or not.
 If got the decease then the test is positive 96% of the time.
 The test is a false-positive in 2% of the cases.
 $0.05%$ of the patients got the decease.

-1. What's the probability of someone having a positive test to have the decease?
+1. What's the probability of someone having a positive test to have the disease?

 <blockquote class="spoiler">